 Requirements for the Major: Fourteen courses, including five in Latin American history, politics, society and culture that are listed below under "Courses in Latin American and Caribbean Studies"; one of the following courses that contribute to an understanding of Latin American problems - AAH 460, ANT 110, ANT 282, ECO 354, ECO 376, EGL 254, HST 311, HST 332, PSC 239, or SOC 265; six courses in Spanish or French language and literatures; and, a two-term senior thesis.
 No course from languages and humanities/social science lists can be counted twice to meet these requirements.
 Students must participate in a Term Abroad program where at least one course is in the French, Spanish or Portuguese language, or in Latin American history, politics, society, literature and culture, and counts toward fulfilling any of the requirements for the major.
-There are full-length study abroad programs in Argentina (Buenos Aires), Brazil (São Paulo), Mexico (Veracruz), France (Rennes) and Spain (Seville), and mini-terms in Argentina and Martinique.
+There are full-length study abroad programs, Independent Study Abroad, and shorter mini-term options as well to various countries in Latin America (some of the countries visited are Argentina, Mexico, Brazil, Martinique, among others.
+Consult with the LACS director for possibilities).